 - A feeling of anxiety that goes away when I am around my partner.
 4

 - Ruminating thoughts about being too needy or focusing on my inadequacies.
 During this relationship, my self-talk was abusive.
 I hated my body (it wasn’t fit enough and my muscles weren’t big enough), I hated my finances (I actually went into debt trying to impress this partner), I wasn’t funny enough (I bought a handful of books on how to be funny).
 5 Brene Brown says, “We are biologically, cognitively, physically, and spiritually wired to love, to be loved, and to belong.
-When those needs are not met, we don’t function as we were meant to.
-We break.
-We fall apart.
-We numb.
-We ache.
-We hurt others.
-We get sick.”
+When those needs are not met, we don’t function as we were meant to.”

 - Believing this is my only chance for love.6 The kinds of thoughts that went through my head included: “This is the most interesting and attractive person I’ve ever dated.
 If we break up, I’ll never be able to date someone like her again,” or, “If I leave, she’ll be the partner I wanted with some other guy.
 I have to stick it out.”

 - Blaming myself for my partner’s unavailability and lack of care.7I used to tell myself that the reason my partner didn’t want to spend time with me was because I wasn’t fun to be around.
-This mistaken belief reinforced my unlovable self-image and created more doubt about what I deserve in my relationships.
+This mistaken belief reinforced my unlovable self-image.
+It created more doubt about what I deserve in my relationships.
 8

 Research on Adult Attachment claims that clingy lovers struggle to regulate their thoughts and can become tortured by overwhelming thoughts and feelings of negativity.
 10 This includes bringing up old memories of your partner not being available or responsive and mixing them in with present problems, thus compounding distress.

-The worst my thoughts became, the crazier I behaved.
-Since I couldn’t achieve my goal of gaining the security I needed in my relationship, I resorted to Protest Behavior.11 Protests behavior unhealthily protest the relationships connection in hopes of getting your partner’s attention.
+The worse my thoughts became, the crazier I behaved.
+Since I couldn’t achieve my goal of gaining the security I needed in my relationship, I resorted to Protest Behavior.11 Protest behaviors unhealthily protest the relationship’s connection in hopes of getting your partner’s attention.

 - Excessive Efforts to Reconnect.
-Such as calling, texting, emailing, desperately waiting for a phone call, or trying to “accidentally” run into your partner.
-I remember a day when I called my partner 9 times and texted her 22 times in the span of 5 hours during a work day in which she had meetings all day.
-She was mad, and I felt ashamed.
+This includes calling, texting, emailing, desperately waiting for a phone call.
+Or trying to “accidentally” run into your partner.
+I remember a day when I called my partner 9 times and texted her 22 times in the span of 5 hours during a work day.
+She was mad.
+I felt ashamed.

 - Pretending to be preoccupied when you’re not.
 Such behaviors include saying you have plans when you don’t, acting busy or unapproachable even though you want to be approached, or ignoring phone calls because you want to “get back” at your partner.